 18"x18" square block after shrinking results

-[Width of square block before shrinking] - [width of square block after shrinking] / width of square block before shrinking x 100
+[Width of the square block before shrinking] - [width of the square block after shrinking] / width of the square block before shrinking x 100

 Can you measure my square test blocks?

 Yes, We can measure and calculate fabric shrinkage for all your square test blocks before applying shrinkage to your patterns.

 To what address do I send my blocks?

 Please send your square test blocks to our shipping address here

 What is the cost to measure my blocks?

 The cost to measure and calculate shrinkage is $10 dollars per block measured.

 You can upload Gerber ZIP files and DXF/AAMA files.

 What wash process shrinks fabric?
 Any [Wet Wash Process/Chemical Process] will shrink the fabric.
 So prior to cutting fabric for bulk production, you must check its shrinkage percentage in washing.